amirhamzakhan2001/Forcast-hourly-bike-renting-demand/README.md

 we  first define problem.

-we have done Hypothesis generation i.e. we find out the vaiable which affect or influence our problem.\n we had done data extraction i.e. collect and read the data in csv file.\n we identify the variable and its type.\n we had done univariate analysis.\n we had done bivariate analysis to see which variable has best imoerical relationship. we extract the real date and time. we use linear regression model of machine learning to find accuracy. we use k-nearest neighbour of machine learning to find accuracy. we save it in the submission file. after all the coding we copy our variables from submission file and copy it in solution checker file to find out the hourly demand rate
+we have done Hypothesis generation i.e. we find out the vaiable which affect or influence our problem.

+we had done data extraction i.e. collect and read the data in csv file.

+we identify the variable and its type.

+we had done univariate analysis.

+we had done bivariate analysis to see which variable has best imoerical relationship.

+we extract the real date and time.

+we use linear regression model of machine learning to find accuracy.

+we use k-nearest neighbour of machine learning to find accuracy.

+we save it in the submission file.

+after all the coding we copy our variables from submission file and copy it in solution checker file to find out the hourly demand rate